India can still become a $5 trillion economy: PM Modi

 -

-The lockdown, meant to improve the country's health infrastructure, was slammed by the government's critics, and even industrialists like Rajiv Bajaj.
+The lockdown, meant to improve the country's health infrastructure, was slammed by the critics, and even by industrialists like Rajiv Bajaj.

-Bajaj said that the country followed the West model and ended up flattening the GDP curve.
+Bajaj said that the country followed the West's model and ended up flattening the GDP curve.

-However, the Centre stuck by its decision, saying India was able to avoid thousands of deaths daily because of the stringent lockdown.
+However, the Centre stuck by its decision, claiming India was able to avoid thousands of deaths daily because of the stringent lockdown.

 -